bestia-dev/tutorials_rust_wasm/README.md

 Some basic html.
 Some basic css.
 All the rest is in Rust with web-sys/wasm-bindgen for all the programming needs.
 No other special requirements.
+Ok, I had to use the javascript library `highlightjs` to bring some colors to the code.

 ## PWA

 I added the manifest, the worker and a bunch of icons.

 [comment]: # (lmake_md_to_doc_comments segment end A)